|

 220. precisely

-in a precise manner
+in a sharply exact manner

 In short, where the book falls short is precisely in its careful dodging of concrete personal and social realities and its euphemistic evocation of a mythological counter reality.